inspec/inspec-aws/docs-chef-io/content/aws_security_group.md

 ##### group_id _(required if no other parameter provided)_

-The Security Group ID which uniquely identifies the SG.
+The security group ID which uniquely identifies the SG.
 This can be passed either as a string or as a `group_id: 'value'` key-value entry in a hash.

 ##### group_name _(required if no other parameter provided)_

-The Security Group name.
+The security group name.
 This can be passed either as a string or as a `group_name: 'value'` key-value entry in a hash.

 ##### vpc_id _(required if no other parameter provided)_